lll-jy/golang-usermanager/docs/Performance.md

       30ms  3.00% 29.00%      250ms 25.00%  net.sysSocket
          0     0% 29.00%      210ms 21.00%  runtime.findrunnable

+Handling requests consumes the most flat time, and dialing connections are the most time-consuming procedures cumulatively.

 ##### Mem profile

 A sample run of the test cases gives the following profile data.